joshua-atolagbe/petrolib/README.md

 Interestingly, the parameters are computed and displayed only for the zones of interest picked.
 Plots such as neutron-density and pickett are available for reservoir assessment.
 Geolocations of the wells can also be visualised.

-### Hierarachy
+### Functionalities

-The package is divided into three sections:
+The package is designed to handle:

-1. **Data**.
-This further contains three submodules that handle:
 * Loading of well data
 * Processing of well log data
 * Statistical analysis such as log frequencies and correlation

-2. **Visualization**.
-This also contains two submodules to handle:
 * Well log visualisation
 * Plot well locations on an actual map
 * Facilitates the loading of well tops.